garden-io/garden/docs/using-garden/actions.md

 image: postgres:11.7-alpine
 ```

-[//]: # (TODO: Review this and correct if necessary)
-**TODO: Review this and correct if necessary**
-Disabling a module disables all services, tasks and tests defined in the module.
-Note, however, that if a disabled module is referenced as a build dependency of another module, the module will still be
+Note, however, that if a disabled action is referenced as a _build_ dependency of another action, the action will still
-built when needed, to ensure the dependant module can be built as expected.
+be built when needed, to ensure the dependant action can be built as expected.

 See the [disabled-config example](../../examples/disabled-configs) for more details.